Spafbi/pysmss/README.md

 The script doesn't yet auto-update, nor does it currently prompt for server values.
 Rather, all desired configurable values may be populated in a [smss.json](smss.example.json) configuration file.
 If values aren't specified, defaults will be used.

 ## Running the script
-At a minumum, download and place both [smss.cmd](smss.cmd) and [smss-core.py](smss-core.py) in an empty directory.
-Execute the [smss.cmd](smss.cmd) script to setup and start the server.
+At a minumum, download and place both [SMSSv2.cmd](SMSSv2.cmd) and [SMSSv2.py](SMSSv2.py) in an empty directory.
+Execute the [SMSSv2.cmd](SMSSv2.cmd) script to setup and start the server.
 While the server will start with a default configuration, it is suggested you create an [smss.json](smss.example.json) file with at least the `server_name` configured.

 ### Configurable JSON values
 If a variable has a `hosting.cfg` equivalent, you can find a description for most of the variables here: [https://servers.miscreatedgame.com/help](https://servers.miscreatedgame.com/help)